Rationale behind using JNI as opposed to threads in a remote JVM process.

 One might argue that since a JVM often is present running an app-server in the middle tier, would it not be more efficient if that JVM also executed the database functions and triggers?
 In my opinion, this would be very bad.
 One major reason for moving execution down to the database is performance (by minimizing the number of roundtrips between the app-server and the database) another is separation of concern.
 Referential data integrity and other ways to extend the functionality of the database should not be the app-servers concern, it belongs in the backend tier.
 Other aspects like database versus app-server administration, replication of code and permission changes for functions, and running different tiers on different servers, makes it even worse.

 Having one JVM per connection instead of one thread per connection running in the same JVM will undoubtedly consume more resources.
 There are however a couple of facts that must be remembered:

 - The overhead of multiple processes is already present due to the fact that each connection is a process in a PostgreSQL system.

-- In order to keep connections separated in case they run in the same JVM, some kind of "compartments" must be created.
+- In order to keep connections separated in case they run in the same JVM, some kind of “compartments” must be created.
 Either you create them using parallel class loader chains (similar to how EAR files are managed in an EJB server) or you use a less protective model similar to a servlet engine.
-In order to get a separation that comparable to what you get using separate JVM's, you have to go for the former.
+In order to get a separation that is comparable to what you get using separate JVM’s, you must chose the former.
 That consumes some resources.